Btu Hr To Watts Conversion

 Understanding the Principles Behind the Conversion

-The conversion factor (3.412) arises from the fundamental relationship between energy and power, and the different units used to measure them.
-BTU is a unit of energy, while the Watt is a unit of power (energy per unit time).
-The conversion factor effectively accounts for the difference in the units of energy (BTU vs. Joules) and the time component (hours vs. seconds).
+The conversion factor (3.Now, 412) arises from the fundamental relationship between energy and power, and the different units used to measure them.
+Practically speaking, bTU is a unit of energy, while the Watt is a unit of power (energy per unit time).
+But the conversion factor effectively accounts for the difference in the units of energy (BTU vs. Joules) and the time component (hours vs. seconds).

 To illustrate this more clearly, consider the following: